-These dragons look great in your living room or in a little boy’s room.
+For all you Game of Thrones fans out there, these hanging dragons are for you.
+These dragons look great at a birthday party or in a little boy’s room.
 Let’s face it, there just isn’t enough boys’ room decor out there.
-And how cute would these look against a woodland backdrop?
-You could also hang these at a party over a table or spread out around the room.
-Endless possibilities with these dragons!
+How cute would these look against a woodland backdrop?
+You could also hang these over a party table or spread out around the room.

 Step 1: Cut Dragons

 Cut two dragons out, along with a hanging notch.
 You will need two of the same dragon design to make one hanging dragon.

 Step 2: Create fold lines for dragon wings

 Create a fold line in each dragon wing.
 Use a bone folder if you have one, but any small dull tip will work, like a knitting needle or even the back of a butter knife.
 In my dragon designs it should be obvious where to create the fold lines, basically where the wings meet the dragon’s back.

 Step 3: Attach hanging notch